MariaWaleskaOliver/SkylineRepository-/index.md

 ### Awesome Florists

-I made a static website for a flower shop as an exercise in College.
+I made a static website for a flower shop as an exercise in College. where the user can navigete through pages and tabs.
 Please check it out!
 [Awesome Florists Web site]( https://mariawaleskaoliver.github.io/Awesomeflorists/)

 ### Tax Calculator